Ethan Hemer

-Ethan Hemer (born March 30, 1991) is an American football defensive end who is currently a free agent.
+Ethan Hemer (born March 30, 1991) is an American former football defensive end.
 He played college football at Wisconsin.
-Hemer was undrafted in the 2014 NFL Draft and signed as a free agent on May 10, 2014.
+Hemer was undrafted in the 2014 NFL draft and signed as a free agent on May 10, 2014.

-Early years
+Early life

 Hemer attended Medford Area Senior High School in Medford, Wisconsin, where he was First-team All-State (WFCA, Wisconsin Preps) as a Senior, Second-team All-State selection by the Associated Press, First-team All-Region, All-Area, All-Conference, Conference Defensive Player of the Year and Team Captain.
 He was a letterman in football, hockey, and track.
 As a senior, he qualified for state in the Discus throw.
 His high school career totals of 146 tackles, 47 TFLs and 11 QB sacks.
 Coached by Ted Wilson.

 College career

 2009

 Hemer walked onto the Badgers in 2009 and redshirted his Freshman season.
 Hemer was named the defensive scout team player of the week for the game against Purdue.
 Hemer was named the Badgers defensive scout team player of the year.